 |Personalisation||At Yova, your investment strategy is custom-designed to help you reach your financial goals and to reflect your personal values.
 An ETF’s holdings are packaged by the fund manager to accommodate a wide range of profiles.|

 |Direct investment||Our customers own shares directly to become registered shareholders in those companies.
 ETFs add layers to that equation.|

 |Transparency||Our clients know exactly how their money is invested.
 All the details of your portfolio are on our secure online dashboard and can be accessed at any time.|

 Interested in trying us out?

-The first step is to get your personalised impact investing strategy – it’s free and non-binding (coming soon for EU customers!).
+The first step is to get your personalised impact investing strategy – it’s free and non-binding.
 Using our easy online tool, you pick investment themes based on your personal values and interests.
 We show you exactly what stocks we recommend you invest in.
 You can also adjust your financial goals and risk preferences.
 With every adjustment you make, our algorithm makes sure your portfolio is financially sound.